HughBerriez/sure-app-dls/README.md

-# SureApp Design System POC by Hugh Berryman - Storybook and Chromatic workflow with NextJS Landing Page
+# SureApp Design System POC by Hugh Berryman

 ## Introduction

-This project, developed by Hugh Berryman, is for my application for the Design Technologist role at SureApp (2024).
-It demonstrates integration of Next.js, Storybook, and Chromatic, focusing on scalable UI component development and testing.
+This project is for my application for the Design Technologist role at SureApp (2024).
+It is a quick POC of a Storybook and Chromatic workflow with a NextJS Landing Page.
+The primary focus being on setting the foundation for scalable UI component development, testing, and team review workflows.

 ## Getting Started